martinobanchio/martinobanchio.github.io/index.md

 ### [Tarteging in Tournaments with Dynamic Incentives](https://martinobanchio.github.io/files/TTDI.pdf) <span style="font-weight:normal">(with E. Munro)</span>

-&nbsp; &nbsp; Winner of the Research Paper Competition at MIT Sloan Sports Analytics Conference 2020
+- Winner of the Research Paper Competition at MIT Sloan Sports Analytics Conference 2020

 ## Other Publications